opinsys/backbone.sharedcollection/README.md

 ## Usage

-You start by creating instance of SharedCollection and fetching it using ShareJS document.
+You start by creating instance of SharedCollection and fetching it using ShareJS json document.
 You must call the fetch function always before using SharedCollections.
-That will connect it to ShareJS and will load previously saved models
+That will connect it to ShareJS and will load previously saved models if any.

 ```javascript
 var collection = new Background.SharedCollection;